chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

   <img src="./images/python-developer-survey-usage.png" alt="Horizontal bar graph of Python usage in 2022 and 2021.
 Most to least: Data analysis at 51%/51%, Web development 43%/45%, Machine learning 36%/36%, DevOps, Programming of web parsers, Educational purposes, Software testing, Software prototyping, Desktop development, Network programming, Computer graphics, Game development, Embedded development, Mobile development, Multimedia applications development, Other 6%/7%." width="50%"/>
 </p>

 Likewise, a vibrant community of people use Python for scientific research and industry data science.
 They use Python for data analysis, data visualization, machine learning, high-performance computing, and more.
-We have foundational projects like NumPy at the core of numerical computing, domain-specific projects like AstroPy, and technique-specific projects like scikit-image, as described in this figure from [Array programming with Python](https://www.nature.com/articles/s41586-020-2649-2):
+We have foundational projects like NumPy at the core of numerical computing, domain-specific projects like Astropy, and technique-specific projects like scikit-image, as described in this figure from [Array programming with Python](https://www.nature.com/articles/s41586-020-2649-2):

 <p align="center">
   <img src="./images/scientific-python-ecosystem.webp" alt="Foundation: NumPy (alongside Python and IPython/Jupyter), SciPy, and matplotlib.
 This branches into technique-specific: scikit-learn (machine learning), pandas & statsmodels (Statistics), scikit-image (image processing), NetworkX (network analysis).
 This, in turn, branches into domain-specific: Astropy (Astronomy), Biopython (Biology), QuantEcon (Economics), and more.
 This finally branches into application-specific: SunPy, PyWavelets, MDAnalysis, yt, and more." width="75%"/>